-CONTRACT DESCRIPTION

-There is a National Care Home Contract (NCHC) in place which provides care for approximately 600 older adults, in the Invercipude HSCP area, who have a need for the support offered in a care home environment.
-Placements are made dependent on assessed need, and older adults may be placed within either a residential home or a nursing home dependent on the outcome of their assessment.
-Terms and conditions are set at a national level and apply to all contracted homes.
-All the residential and nursing homes in the Invercipude area are contracted to the NCHC.
+CONTRACT DESCRIPTION There is a National Care Home Contract (NCHC) in place which provides care for approximately 600 older adults in the Inverclyde HSCP area, who have a need for the support offered in a care home environment.
+Placements are made on assessed need, and older adults may be placed within either a residential home or a nursing home depending on the outcome of their assessment.
+Terms and conditions are set at a national level and apply to all contracted care homes.
+All residential and nursing homes in the Inverclyde area have signed up to the NCHC.
+CONTRACT PERIODS The National Care Home Contract is a rolling contract, NCHC weekly fee rates, levels of care and support and terms are re-negotiated annually.
+These annual agreements are led by Scotland Excel and cover both residential and nursing homes.
+CONTRACT DEVELOPMENT Scotland Excel is working alongside HSCP's and COSLA to help develop service specifications for the NCHC.
+New specifications are also being considered for more specialist services, which could be commissioned locally in the future under the NCHC.
+The sector is also committed to improving workforce matters and, in particular, to increase care staff pay scales to the Living Wage.
+CONTRACT MANAGEMENT Packages of care are allocated and agreed by a resource panel.

-CONTRACT PERIODS

-NCHC weekly fee rates, levels of care and support and terms are negotiated annually.
-These annual agreements are led by COSLA and cover both residential and nursing homes.

-CONTRACT DEVELOPMENT

-Scotland Excel is working alongside COSLA to help develop service specifications for the NCHC.
-New specifications are also being considered for more specialist services, which could be commissioned locally under the NCHC.
-The sector is also committed to improving workforce matters and, in particular, to increase the staff pay for care staff to the Living Wage.

-CONTRACT MANAGEMENT

-Packages of care are allocated and agreed by a resource panel.
 The panel's role is to ensure the needs of the older adult are best met and available budget is utilised effectively.

-Strategic Commissioning Team, within the HSCP's Quality and Development Service, are responsible for monitoring the performance of each individual home.
+The Strategic Commissioning Team, within the HSCP's Quality and Development Service, are responsible for monitoring the performance of each individual care home.
 Scotland Excel provides support at a strategic level, with financial risk assessment and continuity planning in the event of any large scale closure of a resource.
-Management and review of individual cases is undertaken by Community Care teams in Adult Services.
-Providers' meetings are held on a three monthly basis.
+Management and review of individual cases is undertaken by Inverclyde HSCP Community Care teams in Adult Services.
+Providers' governance meetings are held on a six monthly basis.

-NATIONAL FOSTERING & CONTINUING CARE FRAMEWORK (Estimated Spend for 2016/17 £326,140)
+NATIONAL FOSTERING & CONTINUING CARE FRAMEWORK

+Estimated Annual Spend 2018/19 - £455,432